 Babies can be admitted to neonatal services for a number of reasons:

-- they are born early – one in 10 babies are born early, and babies born before 34 weeks may need extra help with breathing, feeding and keeping warm
+- they are born early – one baby in 13 (8 out of 100) is born early, and babies born before 34 weeks may need extra help with breathing, feeding and keeping warm

 - they are very small and have a low birthweight